Plant-Based Nutrition for Kids

 A Plant-Based Diet Protects Children From Developing Diabetes

 "Although it is almost entirely preventable, type 2 diabetes is one of the most prevalent and costly chronic diseases in the United States.
 Without a change in eating and exercise habits, one in three children born in the year 2000 will develop type 2 diabetes in adulthood.
 For Hispanic children, one in two will develop this disease."
 For more information on diabetes, see our Diabetes Pinterest Board.
 Dairy products are associated with developing type 1 diabetes.
-Click here and here for more information.
+Read my blogs Avoid Dairy to Prevent Type-1 Diabetes and Dairy Promotes Type 1 Diabetes for more information.

 A Plant-Based Diet Protects Children from Developing Heart Disease